felix-bohlin/css-talk-2024/slides.md

 # Ok, I guess {.inline-block.view-transition-title4}

 <!--
-Most of you in the thought CSS was tolerable, which is fun, but there can still be a lot of confusions.
+Most of you in the poll thought CSS was tolerable, which is fun, but there can still be a lot of confusions.

 I've asked quite a lot of people (and it would be fun to poll this in the slack channel) when they use grid and when they use flex.

-Almost everyone replied that they've never gotten into grid and just used flex.  (raise of hands, ask questions).
+Almost everyone I asked replied that they've never gotten into grid and just use flex.  (raise of hands, IS THAT TRUE?).

+As much as I think `gap` is something you can't miss, from now on, I'd like to argue that `grid` is equally something you want to check out!

+BUT WHEN DO YOU USE `grid` and when do you use `flex`?
 -->

 ---